dimitri-nicolo/calico/v2.2/usage/changing-ip-pools.md

 - If IP-in-IP was enabled on the IP pool, those workloads will no longer have their traffic encapsulated.
 - If nat-outgoing was enabled on the IP pool, those workloads will no longer have their traffic NAT'd.
-- If using {{site.prodname}} BGP routing, routes to pods will no longer be aggregated.
+- If using {{site.tseeprodname}} BGP routing, routes to pods will no longer be aggregated.

 ## Changing an IP pool